paperless-ngx/paperless-ngx/docs/administration.rst

     This creates a new virtual environment (or uses your existing environment) and installs all dependencies into it.

+    You can also use the included ``requirements.txt`` file instead and create the virtual environment yourself.
+This file includes exactly the same dependencies.

 3. Migrate the database.